gpbl/react-day-picker/website/docs/basics/selecting-days.md

 range-min-max
 ```

-## Custom Selection Mode
+## Custom Selections

-If the built-in selection modes are not enough for your app’s requirements, you can control the selection behavior using `mode="custom"` and `onDayClick`.
+If the built-in selection modes are not enough for your app’s requirements, you can control the selection behavior using `onDayClick`.

 For example, to implement the "single selection" behavior (like when `mode="single"`):